Master of Science – Executive Leadership And Change

 - Nurture creative and critical thinking skills necessary to effect personal and organizational change.

-- Integrate the advantages of a liberal learning philosophy into a framework of leadership skills and organizational behaviors.
+- Integrate the advantages of a liberal learning philosophy into a framework of leadership skills and organizational capacity building behaviors.

 - Acknowledge and fulfill their roles as leaders of change personally, organizationally and in the community with specializations in Business, Health Professions, Not for Profit or Higher Education contexts.